Cerebellum-Network/grant-program/request_for_proposals/rfp1/fiat_stripe_integration.md

     }
   ],
   "proposed_solution": "Users top up DDC accounts using fiat payments through Stripe.
-Fiat is converted to USDC, real-time prices are fetched, $CERE tokens are calculated based on the fiat deposit, and securely sent from the pot account to the user wallet.", "sequence_diagram": "User -> Stripe Payment -> Backend -> Fiat to USDC -> Fetch Price -> Calculate $CERE -> Ensure Funds in Pot Account -> Smart Contract -> USDC to CERE -> Hyperbridge -> CERE to Mainnet -> Credit DDC Account", "benefits": [
+Fiat is converted to USDC, real-time prices are fetched, $CERE tokens are calculated based on the fiat deposit, and securely sent from the pot account to the user wallet.", "sequence_diagram": "User -> Stripe Payment -> Backend -> Fiat to USDC -> Fetch Price -> Calculate $CERE -> Ensure Funds in Pot Account -> Smart Contract -> USDC to CERE -> Uniswap -> CERE to Mainnet -> Credit DDC Account", "benefits": [
     "No need for users to manage crypto wallets.", "Extremely simplified onboarding for Web2 developers.",